realdatabootcamp/Databricks/README.md

 ### Requirements
 Build a report that shows total sales by month and year
 ### Technical Requirements
-- Build a report that shows total sales by month and year
 - Use Databricks medallion architecture
 - Use raw transactions data in bronze layer
 - Build data model for customer, product and transactions in silver